 - 1. Student pays \$5 for the parking pass.
 This is non-refundable. - 2.
 Registration forms are completed and on file in the office.
 All vehicles must be registered. - 3.
 Students' vehicles must display the required parking pass. - 4.
-Vehicles are parked in assigned spaces. - 5.
+Students are only allowed to park in their assigned parking space.
+If a student's vehicle is found parked somewhere other than the assigned space, the parking privilege may be revoked.
+No student should park in the back parking lots for any reason at any time.
+The Administration also has the right to move parking spaces if deemed necessary. - 5.
 Students are not permitted to enter their vehicles from the time school begins until after dismissal, unless permission is granted by the Administration or the student is involved in a course(s) where permission to use the vehicle for transportation has been obtained. - 6.
 The 10 MPH speed regulation must be observed at all times. - 7.
 Drivers must observe all traffic regulations. - 8.
 Failure to comply with these rules will result in possible towing of the vehicle at student expense, disciplinary action and/or revocation of privileges. - 9.
 It is the responsibility of the students to follow the spirit as well as the letter of the law when driving on school grounds.